Maikuolan/Common/_docs/Request.md

 The sixth parameter (`$Method`) can be used to specify the intended request method in the event that the method intended isn't GET or POST.
 When the intended request method is GET or POST, it shouldn't be populated manually by the implementation (the method will determine automatically whether GET or POST is needed, based on factors like request parameters).
 This can be useful when methods such as CONNECT or DELETE are needed.

-The method returns a string (either the returned resource, or an empty string on failure).
+The method returns a string (the response to the request if successful, or an empty string on failure).

 The class also implements the magic method `__invoke`, as a way to alias back to `request` when the instance is utilised as a callable or function.